OfficeDev/Word-Add-in-JavaScript-SliceDataChunks/README.md

 <a name="summary"></a>
 ##Summary
-This sample shows how to use JavaScript in a Word 2013 task pane add-in to get the current document and slice it into chunks of data of user-defined sizes.
+This sample shows how to use JavaScript in a Word 2013 task pane add-in to get the current document and slice it into chunks of data in user-defined sizes.
 The data could then be submitted to a service (such as an editing service, a translation service, or an e-book publishing service).

 <a name="prerequisites"></a>
 ## Prerequisites ##